fenner/probe-clarification/probe-clarification.md

 * Source Address: The Source Address identifies the probing interface.
-It MUST be valid IPv4 or IPv6 unicast address.
+It MUST be a valid IPv4 or IPv6 unicast address.

 * Destination Address: The Destination Address identifies the proxy interface.
-It can be a unicast, multicast or anycast address.
+It MUST be a unicast address.

 ICMP fields:

 * Type: Extended Echo Request.
-The value for ICMPv4 is TTT0.
+The value for ICMPv4 is 42.
-  \<RFC Editor: Please replace TTT0 with the ICMPv4 type number for Extended Echo Request>.
-The value for ICMPv6 is TTT1.
+  The value for ICMPv6 is 160.
-  \<RFC Editor: Please replace TTT1 with the ICMPv6 type number for Extended Echo Request> .

 * Code: MUST be set to 0 and MUST be ignored upon receipt.

 * Checksum: For ICMPv4, see RFC 792.
 For ICMPv6, see RFC 4443.

-* Identifier: An identifier to aid in matching Extended Echo Replies to Extended Echo Requests.
-May be zero.
+* Identifier: An Identifier to aid in matching Extended Echo Replies to Extended Echo Requests.
+May be 0.

-* Sequence Number: A sequence number to aid in matching Extended Echo Replies to Extended Echo Requests.
-May be zero.
+* Sequence Number: A Sequence Number to aid in matching Extended Echo Replies to Extended Echo Requests.
+May be 0.

-* Reserved: This field MUST be set to zero and ignored upon receipt.
+* Reserved: This field MUST be set to 0 and ignored upon receipt.

-* L (local) - The L-bit is set if the probed interface resides on the proxy node.
+* L (local): The L-bit is set if the probed interface resides on the proxy node.
 The L-bit is clear if the probed interface is directly connected to the proxy node.